Top 7 Unique Things to Do in Kandy, Sri Lanka in 2025

 The building that houses treasures from the past is a piece of history in itself.
 The National Museum of Kandy was a palace where the queens of the king once stayed.
 Its architecture has been done to feature the Kandyan period and has been open to the public since 1942.

 Expect to find dancing costumes, musical instruments, objects used by the Vedda community among others in its place.
 There are exhibitions conducted from time to time.
-The museum is closed on Sunday and Monday.
-Visiting hours on other days fall between 9am to 5pm.
+Visiting hours fall between 9am to 5pm from Tuesdays to Sundays.

 Kandy might be a quiet town, but it is certainly rich with culture and history.
 With these pointers in mind, I hope you’ll be booking a ticket or two to visit sometime soon!